A communication plan is a document that enables you to outline how you are going to effectively deliver a message to the appropriate stakeholders.

 Major milestone meetings

 A type of communication that allows you to share information about major milestone deliverables.
-Your communication plan should consist of making advance preparation for the meeting by setting up the agender, inviting the attendees, and summarizing the deliverable that will be presented.
+Your plan should consist of making advance preparation for the meeting by setting up the agender, inviting the attendees, and summarizing the deliverable that will be presented.

 Daily emails

 It is a type of communication that allows you to keep stakeholders involved on a daily basis.
-Your communication plan may contain information that assists the team in carrying out its work, the needs of the project, decisions made over the project by stakeholders, among others.
+Your plan may contain information that assists the team in carrying out its work, the needs of the project, decisions made over the project by stakeholders, among others.

 Final Thoughts

-A communication plan allows you to compose a well-structured message to convey to target audience.
+A communication plan allows you to compose a well-structured message to convey to the target audience.
 It can be a useful tool in facilitating effective communication and helping you manage client and stakeholder expectations.
 It is also crucial to consider how it should be written.
-An effective communication plan should identify the target audience, convey a clear understanding of the project’s parameters, and define the message’s goals.
+An effective plan should identify the target audience, convey a clear understanding of the project’s parameters, and define the message’s goals.
 You should consider the types of communication you can utilize to help you find the right approach when communicating with stakeholders.